 How Long Is Your Loan For?

 The length of your loan should also affect your final decision.
-Generally, for shorter terms, including 10 years or less, variable interest rates are the best bet.
+The best bet for a shorter term, including 10 years or less, are variable interest rates.
 However, you could end up paying more if you choose variable for a longer loan.

 Fixed interest rates are a good choice for those longer loans.

 Some loans don’t actually give you a choice between variable and fixed interest rates.
 For example, most federal student loans that undergraduates qualify for are fixed interest rates to begin with for all students.
 They won’t offer you the option of a different rate or variable rates.
 Third parties, such as banks and credit unions, will be the ones that may offer you both variable and fixed options.

 You could have more options though when you’ve graduated and are considering refinancing your loan or are looking at other repayment options.
 The Department of Education, for example, offers income based repayment plans.
 You will pay more as your income goes up.
 While this isn’t the same as a variable interest rate, it could be the better choice for you to make sure you’re financially comfortable and staying within a budget.